-The Senior Capstone has three required components that are described in more detail below:
+The Senior Capstone has two required components described in more detail below:

 Enroll in a 400-level class for the fall of your senior year.
 The choices are the Senior Seminar in Biology (BIOL 475) or Senior Honors (BIOL 497).
 One function of these classes is to help you with the process of completing the written portion of the senior capstone.
-There will be two senior seminar sections, each with a slightly different focus within biology.
-Choose the one that best fits your interest and your schedule.
+Choose the one that best fits your interests and your goals.

 You must enroll in one of these classes during the normal enrollment period for classes during the spring term of your junior year.

 Written Portion for Students Enrolled in Senior Honors

 The completed honors thesis serves as the written portion of the senior capstone for students enrolled in Senior Honors (BIOL 497).
 If you enroll in BIOL 497 in the fall and decide not to complete honors, the written portion of your senior capstone will be a copy of the honors thesis introduction that will have been completed by the end of the fall term for BIOL 497.